 CAFÉ (full length) Workshop production at Columbia Stages, directed by Elena Araoz.
+Workshop reading of the play CAFE with The Sol Project @Primary Stages directed by Melissa Crespo.

 - Almazan performed CAFÉ excerpts at The Kennedy Center with the KCACTF National Festival.